alphagov/transformation-dashboard/_posts/2000-01-07-apply-to-carry-waste.markdown

   - Updates to beta released without disrupting the service for users
   - Over 20,000 users registered in the first 6 months
   - 96% of users registered online with a satisfaction rating of 89%
-  - Just 4% of users asked for assistance when registering online
+  - Defra minister successfully used service on July 8 2014

 challenges: |
   - Assembling and managing the team to run the live service

 next-steps: |
-  - Iterate the beta service to include a payments and renewal service and cater for all waste carriers by mid-August
+  - Iterate the service to include a payments and renewal and cater for all waste carriers by early September
   - Consider how far the underlying platform can be used for other Defra digital services
   - Share lessons from this exemplar across the Environment Agency and Defra
-  - Plan for live Service Standard Assessment
+  - Prepare for the live Service Standard Assessment

 videos:
   - url   : https://www.youtube.com/watch?v=rSbfeVF1Fmg